 - Sturdy EQ-2 equatorial telescope mount and adjustable stand provides manual slow-motion tracking of celestial objects

-- Complete assembled telescope weighs only 27 lbs.
+- The complete assembled telescope weighs only 27 lbs.

 - Includes two 1.25 inch Sirius Plossl eyepieces, 6×30 finder scope, 1.25inch rack, and pinion focuser, tripod accessory tray, collimation cap, Starry Night astronomy software, and more…